tilmanrassy/emacs-dir-treeview/README.md

 ### Start

 The normal way to start dir-treeview is by the command `dir-treeview`.
-This is why we bound a key - F9 - to it in the installation (see section "Installation" above).
+This is why we recommended to bind a key to it in the "Installation" section above.
 It shows the tree originating at your home directory.
-If you want to start dir-treeview with a different origin, use the command `dir-treeview-open`, which will ask for the origin directory in the minibuffer:
+If you want to start dir-treeview with a different origin, use the command `dir-treeview-open`.
+It will ask for the origin directory in the minibuffer:

 ```
     M-x dir-treeview-open RET <directory> RET